BriGitBardot/CommunicationMethods/Readme.md

 This application was built with R's 'Shiny' package and plots the distribution of empirical methods used in communication science from 2000 to 2015.
-The results rely on an extensive content analysis of 32 scientific Journals.
+The results rely on an extensive content analysis of 32 scientific journals.
 In sum, 6953 articles were coded.

 For more details on the project please confer [this publication](http://www.halem-verlag.de/2014/beobachtungsverfahren-in-der-kommunikationswissenschaft/).